 You can now also buy our skirts in a sewing box with all the essentials.
 Click on this link.

 Need inspiration?
-Click on the photos below and go directly to this product!
+Click on the photos below and go straight to this product!
 For 44,5 euros you have a piece of fabric for a beautiful skirt!